 WACKEN AND FRITZ RAINBOW

-Then I have to ask about the Wacken show you did back in 2004, I was actually seeing that show by myself also.
-That show was the last for Fritz, first show for Jorg, and kind of first for Nigel also.
-I have to ask what really happened to Fritz, because he was really great on drums!
+Then I have to ask about the Wacken show you did back in 2004, and I saw that show by myself.
+That show was the last for Fritz, the first show for Jorg, and the first for Nigel.
+I have to ask what really happened to Fritz because he was great on drums!

 Like almost every musician?

 NIBBS: Pretty close, yeah.
-But I think it was just a little bit too stressful for him you know, he got pretty tired.
-The guy is definitely one of the best drummers that we ever had, he just got a bit… yeah to answer your question, Fritz, he’s a freaking great guy but if you’re sick, you’re sick and he knows the score.
+But I think it was just a little bit too stressful for him, you know, he got pretty tired.
+The guy is definitely one of the best drummers that we ever had.
+He just got a bit… yeah, to answer your question, Fritz, he’s a freaking great guy, but if you’re sick, you’re sick, and he knows the score.
 He was just too tired to do a real tour and a record.
-I’m not sure what Fritz is doing now but I’m sure that if he’s fit again he’ll make some great records.
-He’s gonna be around for a long time I’m sure.
+I’m not sure what Fritz is doing now, but I’m sure that if he’s fit again, he’ll make some outstanding records.
+He’s going to be around for a long time, I’m sure.

 Fritz Rainbow at 1999 on “Metalhead” photsessions…